ThatcherMcc/Off-Worldin/README.md

 # "Off World"
 ### Intro
-Space exploration game where you integrate alien anatomy into the play character
+Space exploration game where you integrate alien anatomy into the player character.
+Looking to create something where you have to capture weaker aliens to make it easier to catch medium threats and so on.

 ### Quick Demo
 [1 Min Demo Link on YouTube](https://www.youtube.com/watch?v=I9-k-yx-beE&ab_channel=YeetleBandeetle)